shaneckel/nevertellmetheodds/README.md

 # nevertellmetheodds
-It's a css file to help make the roboto board mobile.
+It's a css file to help make the roboto board mobile again.